TrinhLab/modcell-hpc/README.md

 (add logo)
 # ModCell-HPC
-This is a libre version of the ModCell2 multi-objective strain design method for optimized performance.
-Additionally modcell-hpc:
+ModCell-HCP is an implementation of the ModCell2 multi-objective strain design method for optimized performance to deal with many-objective problems.
+Additionally, modcell-hpc:
 - Does not depend on proprietary programs such as Matlab to run, which among other advantages allows you to run the program on any HPC resources.
 - It has ~1000 lines of source code distributed across  5 `.c` files and the only external dependency is the glpk libary.
 This makes the program easy to understand and modify.
 - Follows the unix philosophy thus modcell-hpc performs a well defined task and uses text files as input and output interfaces, this makes programming extensions to prepare the input or analyze the output very simple.